 Of course, over the years people have done more than just experience the Four Corners area.
 But just because we’ve thought up clever names for a land, mapped out its dimensions, dammed up its waters and criss-crossed it with roads doesn’t really mean we own it.

-But, time is of the essence for most travelers.
+For many travelers, time is of the essence.
 If you want to gain the usual tourist overview of the area, Monument Valley Navajo Tribal Park has a visitor center, campground and restaurant.
-And a beautiful new hotel ...
-The View ... is due to open soon.
+It also has a beautiful new hotel ...
+The View.

 Monument Valley Navajo Tribal Park is remote enough that it’s really never bustling with tourists.
 It is magical.
-It is peaceful and unique.
+It is peaceful.
+It is unique.
 And it is far away from the crowded hectic pace of most attractions you’re used to visiting.